soft-skills-engineering/website/_posts/2022-04-18-episode-300-manager-move-and-cultural-or-personal.md

 enable_comments: true
 ---

+We are celebrating our 300th episode by publishing unique songs about the podcast.
+To get access to the songs, join Patreon: [https://www.patreon.com/SoftSkillsEng](https://www.patreon.com/SoftSkillsEng)

 In this episode, Dave and Jamison answer these questions:

 1. Greetings!
 I have been with my current company for a number of years, and was recently promoted to Engineering Manager.
 I enjoy working here, and have a great manager and team.
 A job posting at another company recently piqued my interest (great salary, appealing company values, fully remote) and got me thinking, would it look terrible if I applied for, or switched jobs, so soon after a promotion to management?